West Bend, Wisconsin: 19th century politics and growth

 The Wisconsin Territorial legislature created the Town of West Bend on January 20, 1846.
 At the time, the town included land that is now part of the City of West Bend, as well as the neighboring towns of Barton, Farmington, Kewaskum, and Trenton.

 In the 1840s and early 1850s, Washington County included the land along Lake Michigan that is now Ozaukee County, Wisconsin.
 Port Washington served as the county seat, which was controversial at the time.
 West Bend, Cedarburg, and Grafton vied for position of Washington County seat and the material advantages it would entail.
 In 1850, the Wisconsin legislature voted to bisected Washington County into northern and southern counties, with Port Washington and Cedarburg as the county seats, respectively.
 County residents failed to ratify the bill, because there were voting irregularities in some communities.
 In 1853 the legislature instead bisected the county into eastern and western sections, creating Ozaukee County.
 Port Washington became the seat of the new county, and the Washington County seat moved to West Bend.
 The bisection was controversial.
 When Washington County officials from West Bend arrived in Port Washington to collect relevant county records, they were run out of town, and Ozaukee County officials refused to hand over the records for several months.

 On November 25, 1853, the County Board of Supervisors attempted to change the name of West Bend to Lamartine City.
 However, this change was not well-received and the name was changed back 18 hours later.

 In November 1862 during the American Civil War, the draft was unpopular with some Washington County residents, including German immigrants who had experienced or fled conscription in their homelands.
 On the day that men from the nearby Town of Trenton were being drafted at the courthouse in West Bend, a mob disrupted the proceedings and forced the draft commissioner to flee to Milwaukee.
 On November 22, 1862, the commissioner returned to West Bend with six companies of the 30th Wisconsin Volunteer Infantry Regiment to prevent further disruptions.

-A railroad station was constructed in West Bend in 1873, bringing new residents, businesses and economic connections into the community.
+West Bend was incorporated as a village in 1868. railroad station was constructed in West Bend in 1873, bringing new residents, businesses and economic connections into the community.
 The community had previously only been located on the western bank of the Milwaukee River, but in the 1870s residents began to develop property on the river's eastern bank as well.
 In March 1885, West Bend incorporated as a city.